build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/nodes-and-hub.md

 ## Ockam Transports

-Ockam uses pluggable transport libraries to interface with different networking channels.
+Ockam uses pluggable transport libraries to interface with different networking protocols.
 The `ockam_tcp_transport` crate provides workers that can listen, connect, and route messages over TCP.
 With it, you can connect to any other TCP transport implementation.